Magna Carta: Celebration of the 800th anniversary

 The 800th anniversary of the original charter occurred on 15 June 2015, and organisations and institutions planned celebratory events.
 The British Library brought together the four existing copies of the 1215 manuscript in February 2015 for a special exhibition.
 British artist Cornelia Parker was commissioned to create a new artwork, Magna Carta (An Embroidery), which was shown at the British Library between May and July 2015.
 The artwork is a copy of the Wikipedia article about Magna Carta (as it appeared on the document's 799th anniversary, 15 June 2014), hand-embroidered by over 200 people.

 On 15 June 2015, a commemoration ceremony was conducted in Runnymede at the National Trust park, attended by British and American dignitaries.
 On the same day, Google celebrated the anniversary with a Google Doodle.

 The copy held by Lincoln Cathedral was exhibited in the Library of Congress in Washington, D.C., from November 2014 until January 2015.
 A new visitor centre at Lincoln Castle was opened for the anniversary.
 The Royal Mint released two commemorative two-pound coins.

 In 2014, Bury St Edmunds in Suffolk celebrated the 800th anniversary of the barons' Charter of Liberties, said to have been secretly agreed there in November 1214.

-Content
+Copies

 Physical format

 Numerous copies, known as exemplifications, were made of the various charters, and many of them still survive.
 The documents were written in heavily abbreviated medieval Latin in clear handwriting, using quill pens on sheets of parchment made from sheep skin, approximately 15 by 20 in across.
 They were sealed with the royal great seal by an official called the spigurnel, equipped with a special seal press, using beeswax and resin.
 There were no signatures on the charter of 1215, and the barons present did not attach their own seals to it.
 The text was not divided into paragraphs or numbered clauses: the numbering system used today was introduced by the jurist Sir William Blackstone in 1759.